honzagalajda/snow-react/README.md

 # React Snow
-React components that creates falling snowflakes on your site.
+Is react components that creates falling snowflakes on your site.
 ## Installation
 With npm
 ```